infinispan/infinispan-remote-tutorial/README.md

 - Execute `mvn verify -Dit.test=RemoteListenerCustomIT` to see custom remote events in action (`mvn verify` to run all integration tests)

+### step-7/remote-rest-http-api

+- Shows how to interact with the Infinispan REST Http API to store, retrieve and delete data
+- Demonstrates REST Http conditional store operations using `ETag` information
+- Includes examples on how to store ephemeral entries via REST Http API
+- Execute `mvn verify -Dit.test=RemoteRestHttpIT` to see custom remote events in action (`mvn verify` to run all integration tests)

 ## Application Directory Layout

     src/                -->